ERP for nonprofits: Exploring the Unit4 model

-At Unit4, we’ve developed our ERP platform specifically for people-centric organizations.
-The kind of organization where “one size fits all” isn’t an option – either in the way services are offered, the way work is carried out, or the way software helps you deliver your goals.
+At Unit4, we’ve developed our nonprofit ERP software platform specifically for people-centric charitable organizations.
+The kind of organizations where “one size fits all” isn’t an option – either in the way services are offered, how they get work done, or the way software helps you deliver your goals.

-This is why we’ve developed a variety of “industry models” for the implementation of our solutions.
-These are based on our experience of working closely with key industries for decades, and our knowledge of their specific needs and requirements.
+This is why we’ve developed specific “industry models” for the implementation of our solutions.
+These take advantage of our experience of working alongside key industries for decades and our knowledge of their particular needs and requirements.

-At Experience4U this October, our Senior Solution Manager for Nonprofit, Jeroen Figee, explained the specifics and advantages of our nonprofit industry model.
-Exploring its differences from the standard approach to ERP implementations and how this helps organizations to quickly see ROI and improvements to their operations.
+At Experience4U in October 2020, our Senior Solution Manager for Nonprofit, Jeroen Figee, explained our nonprofit industry model’s specifics and advantages.
+Exploring in-depth the model’s differences from the standard approach to ERP for nonprofits implementations others take and how this helps organizations like you quickly see ROI and improvements to your operations.

 ERP for the nonprofit sector must contend with two existential realities:

-- Expectations are changing rapidly – and business processes need to change just as rapidly in order to scale resourcing levels to meet demand.
+- Expectations are changing rapidly – and business processes need to change just as rapidly to scale resourcing levels to meet demand.

 - Budgets are shrinking or stagnant – meaning the rapid cost increases associated with one-size-fits-all implementations that require heavy customization are unacceptable.

 For large-scale implementations like ERP – which generally only happen a handful of times in an organization’s life cycle – scope creep has traditionally been a huge problem.
 This, combined with a lack of flexibility, leads to systems that should make resources more readily available to you as you work to achieve your mission, becoming an active drain on your resources.